dwh3/LetsMachineLearn/intro.md

-# R&A Landing Page
+# Lets Machine Learn

-This is a webpage/book to document technical things, projects, and results.
-There are some demos to show file types that can be used for Jupyter Books, but if you would like any more documentation, that can be found [here](https://jupyterbook.org) .
+This is a webpage/book to document my learning process into Economics, ML, and general CS topics.
+I am posting it for all to see, in case it helps anyone else learn also.
+This website was created using Jupyter Books ([documentation for that can be found here](https://jupyterbook.org)), in conjunction with GitHub pages.

 ```{tableofcontents}